Unholy Death Knight PvP Stat Priority, Gear, and Trinkets (Shadowlands / 9.1)

 All PvP trinkets come with a 2-set bonus that increases the damage and healing contribution from your Versatility stat by a whopping 40%.
 This both makes Versatility your best stat in PvP, and also makes PvP trinkets the best option by far for PvP.

-Sinful Gladiator's Medallion is the crowd control removal trinket you will generally be using.
+Unchained Gladiator's Medallion is the crowd control removal trinket you will generally be using.
 It is very good at disrupting an enemy setup or getting out of a long CC to peel for your teammates, like a Rogue's Blind or a Mage's Polymorph.

-Sinful Gladiator's Relentless Brooch is a fantastic option if you are playing Human or against a spammable CC-heavy comp where you are not worried about being the target.
+Unchained Gladiator's Relentless Brooch is a fantastic option if you are playing Human or against a spammable CC-heavy comp where you are not worried about being the target.
 Warlock and Mage comps (without Rogues!) are definitely good examples.

-Sinful Gladiator's Badge of Ferocity is a fantastic output trinket as you can use it whenever you are lining up your burst.
+Unchained Gladiator's Badge of Ferocity is a fantastic output trinket as you can use it whenever you are lining up your burst.
 It is particularly good for Unholy Death Knight, because your longer Anti-Magic Shell will make you very difficult to peel during this window.

-Sinful Gladiator's Emblem can be an option if you need to play particularly defensive against a comp you have not been able to survive against (probably Rogue/Hunter comps).
+Unchained Gladiator's Emblem can be an option if you need to play particularly defensive against a comp you have not been able to survive against (probably Rogue/Hunter comps).
 Death Knights scale very well with increased health effects, because their heals are based on a percentage of your maximum health.

 Gems and Enchants